rigoneri/syte/README.md

 ![Syte Instagram](https://github.com/rigoneri/syte/blob/master/readme-imgs/f-5.png?raw=true)

-### Lastfm
+### Last.fm

-Syte has lastfm integration, which means that when someone clicks on a link that points to a user's lastfm profile the profile information will be loaded directly in the site along with a listing of the most recently scrobbled tracks.
+Syte has Last.fm integration, which means that when someone clicks on a link that points to a user's Last.fm profile the profile information will be loaded directly in the site along with a listing of the most recently scrobbled tracks.

 ![Syte Lastfm](https://github.com/rigoneri/syte/blob/master/readme-imgs/f-6.png?raw=true)